binance/binance-api-postman/README.md

 ## FAQ
 ### Error: `Could not get any response`
-- Either you haven't setup the environment or the environment is not selected.
-Please find the step above to setup the environment.
+You haven't imported the environment file, or you've imported it but haven't selected it from the dropdown.
+Please follow the the steps above to import and select the environment in Postman.

 ### Error: `API-key format invalid.`
 - API key is not set.